Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

 There are several other `convexity-like' conditions in the literature related to quasar-convexity.
-For example, star-convexity is a condition that relaxes convexity, and is a strict subset of quasar-convexity in the differentiable case. \citet{nesterov2006cubic} introduce this condition when analyzing cubic regularization. \citet*{lee2016optimizing} further investigate star-convexity, developing a cutting plane method to minimize general star-convex functions.
-Star-convexity is an interesting property because there is some evidence to suggest the loss function of neural networks might conform to this structure in large neighborhoods of the minimizers \citen{kleinberg2018alternative,zhou2019sgd}.
-Therefore, understanding acceleration for quasar-convex functions is pertinent to understanding acceleration for neural network training.
-Furthermore, \citet*{weakquasiconvexity} show that, under mild assumptions, the objective for learning linear dynamical systems is quasar-convex; the problem of learning dynamical systems is closely related to the training of recurrent neural networks.
+For example, star-convexity is a condition that relaxes convexity, and is a strict subset of quasar-convexity in the differentiable case. \cite{nesterov2006cubic} introduces this condition when analyzing cubic regularization. \cite{lee2016optimizing} further investigates star-convexity, developing a cutting-plane method to minimize general star-convex functions.
+Star-convexity is an interesting property because there is some evidence to suggest the loss function of neural networks might conform to this structure in large neighborhoods of the minimizers \citep{kleinberg2018alternative,zhou2019sgd}.
+Furthermore, under mild assumptions, the objective for learning linear dynamical systems is quasar-convex \cite{weakquasiconvexity}; this problem is closely related to the training of recurrent neural networks.
 Another relevant class of functions is those for which a small gradient implies approximate optimality.
-This is known as the Polyak-\L{}ojasiewicz (PL) condition \citen{polyak} and is weaker than strong quasar-convexity \citen{guminov2017accelerated}.
-For linear residual networks, the PL condition holds in large regions of parameter space \citen{hardt2016identity}.
-In addition to pseudoconvexity, quasiconvexity, star-convexity, and the PL condition, other relaxations of convexity or strong convexity include invexity \citen{craven1985invex}, semiconvexity \citen{ngai2007}, quasi-strong convexity \citen{necoara}, restricted strong convexity \citen{zhang2013gradient}, one-point convexity \citen{li2017relu}, variational coherence \citen{zhou2017vc}, the quadratic growth condition \citen{anitescu}, and the error bound property \citen{fabian2010}.
+This is known as the Polyak-\L{}ojasiewicz (PL) condition \citep{polyak} and is weaker than strong quasar-convexity \citep{guminov2017accelerated}.
+For linear residual networks, the PL condition holds in large regions of parameter space \citep{hardt2016identity}.
+In addition to pseudoconvexity, quasiconvexity, star-convexity, and the PL condition, other relaxations of convexity or strong convexity include invexity \citex{craven1985invex}, semiconvexity \citex{ngai2007}, quasi-strong convexity \citex{necoara}, restricted strong convexity \citex{zhang2013gradient}, one-point convexity \citex{li2017relu}, variational coherence \citex{zhou2017vc}, the quadratic growth condition \citex{anitescu}, and the error bound property \citex{fabian2010}.
+A more thorough discussion is provided in \Cref{sec:related-classes}.